premchander-revature/interviewquestions/DesignPatterns-IS/DesignPatterns.md

 ---

 16. Consider a scenario where you are writing classes for providing market data and we have the flexibility to switch to different vendors or we can be directed to the Direct Exchange Feed.
-How will you approach this problem to design the system?
+How will you approach this problem to design the system?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)